Optimum Speed Test Tips

 DSL Internet

 DSL uses phone lines to transmit data, similar to old-school dial-up Internet.
-However, with DSL, you get much faster speeds, and it has a dedicated line so it doesn’t interfere with your home phone line (if you have one).
+However, with DSL, you get much faster speeds and a dedicated line, so it doesn’t interfere with your home phone line (if you have one).

 Satellite Internet